Lisa Mae Osborn

 “I'm indebted to the wisdom of all the teachers that came before me and shared their knowledge, and credit them all with absolutely anything interesting, cool, or smart that I ever say or do in the classroom."

 In 1990 I took my first hatha yoga class on the wrestling mat in the NYU gym in college and never looked back.
-I thought I had found the connection to God and truth that had been naggingly missing thus far in my life, since at the sophisticated, ripe age of 17 I of course knew what God even meant.
+I thought I had found the connection to God and truth that had been naggingly missing thus far in my life, since at the sophisticated, ripe age of 17 of course I knew what God even meant.
 I wandered onto the mat, then off the mat, but I never wandered far from the practice.
+I was a noisy, big-mouthed activist for women's rights and the environment, cooked in the fires of the early 1990's NYC activist scene, and I carry that activist streak with me deep in my bones to this day.
 I traversed the yoga basements, community centers and yoga studios of New York City and then many parts of Asia, searching for what would eventually become the practice that I love.
 Early on, in my Ashtanga days, I really thought that yoga was this strict, rigid thing that was just what you DID everyday, not something that you LOVED everyday.
 Later in my life, as the medicine became food, I would realize both were in fact true.

 The beginning seeds of the vine of bhakti yoga were planted in my life my some miracle, and I felt interest percolating for the first time in the yoga path of devotion and service and love, and it started to make sense of yoga as a larger whole to me.
 I learned about chanting kirtan, about expressing my heart and playfulness on the mat, and about working directly with my own noisy mind, directing it toward service, softness and love of God.
 I didn't intend to have yoga change my life; little by little, often clawing and whining, I inserted myself into a steady stream of practice, surrounded myself with others that were doing the same and were further along on the path than I, and that is exactly what happened.
 I was 23 years old and ready to take the leap into committing my life to yoga.
 As it turned out, that was more complicated than I thought, and it was a bumpy road.
 I was still a selfish, ego-driven mess, and had a long, long road ahead of me.
 But I never stopped practicing, forming committed, lasting ties with my teachers that often yielded nothing more that deeper connection with them, and studying.